Injury Modifications

 Warning Signs

-- ⚠Pain increasing during ride (stop)
+- ⚠Pain increasing during a ride (stop immediately)

 - ⚠Swelling after rides